one-role/docs/README.md

 Every Ansible role has the complete documentation in it's own `README.md` file and these `README.me` files are gathered with the `bin/refresh` script.

-This way the documentation is in the role and changes are it is kept up to date.
+This way the documentation is in the role and chances are it is kept up to date.

 ## View